abhisheksn/shopping-cart/README.md

 ## User input
 Upon running the Python script, you will be prompted to enter a Product ID between 1 to 20.
 Please stick to this range of Product IDs.
 Once all the products have been selected, type 'DONE' to complete the checkout experience.

-Once the checkout has been completed and receipt displayed, you will be asked to type the Email ID to receive an e-receipt.
-A output of '202' refers to the being successfully sent.
+Once the checkout has been completed and receipt displayed, you will be asked if you want an e-receipt.
+If you choose "y" then you will be asked to type the Email ID to receive an e-receipt.
+If you choose "n" then the program will be exited.

 > NOTE: If you see an error message, please recheck the SendGrid API account setup and ensure the API Key and Sender Email Address are accurate.